greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 The default value is `-1`; there is no limit on the number of open parallel retrieve cursors that may be concurrently active in the cluster \(up to the maximum value of 1024\).

+Each parallel retrieve cursor creates upto `N` endpoints, where N is the number of primary segments (including the coordinator) in the cluster.
+On each primary segment, each endpoint costs a small amount of shared memory and consumes one `retrieve` connection that contributes towards the `max_connections` limit.

+This GUC is a way to limit that consumption.

 You must be a superuser to change the `gp_max_parallel_cursors` setting.

 |Value Range|Default|Set Classifications|